Fed hikes interest rates by three-quarters of a percentage point in boldest move since 1994 - KESQ

 Americans are struggling with rising costs from the grocery store to the gas pump and the Fed is mandated with the task of keeping prices stable.
 Surging prices on everything from food to gas — which has hit a series of daily record highs in the past month — have led to the lowest consumer sentiment since 1952.

-According to the post-meeting statement released Wednesday by the Federal Open Market Committee, the voting arm of the central bank, 10 out of 11 voting members were in favor of the hike.
-One lone dissenter, Kansas Fed President Esther George, voted for a half-percentage-point hike.
+According to a statement released Wednesday by the Federal Open Market Committee, the voting arm of the central bank, 10 out of 11 voting members were in favor of the hike.
+One lone dissenter, Kansas City Fed President Esther George, voted for a half-percentage-point hike.

 The committee said in its statement it was “strongly committed to returning inflation to its 2% objective.”
 This is likely intended as a response to criticism that the Fed has been behind the curve in tackling the nation’s inflation problem.
 It also indicates that more aggressive hikes are not off the table.